45gfg9/srun-c/README.md

 ```

 > [!WARNING]
-> **For Linux users**: `libbsd` provides `readpassphrase()` used to read password from the terminal securely.
+> **For Linux users:** `libbsd` provides `readpassphrase()` used to read password from the terminal securely.
 If it is installed, it will be used automatically.
 If not, a less secure fallback implementation will be used.
 >
 > macOS or BSD users can ignore this warning as `readpassphrase()` is provided by the system.